vintasoftware/django-virtual-models/docs/tutorial.md

 !!! warning
     If you override the `get_queryset` method without calling super, the virtual model integration will not work.
 Either call `super().get_queryset()` or use the `v.GenericVirtualModelViewMixin` in case you have custom base view classes.
 Check the [source code](https://github.com/vintasoftware/django-virtual-models/blob/main/django_virtual_models/generic_views.py) to learn how it works.

+!!! warning
+    If you already use a custom serializer class, use the `v.VirtualModelSerializerMixin`.
+Check the [source code](https://github.com/vintasoftware/django-virtual-models/blob/main/django_virtual_models/serializers.py) to learn how it works.

 ### Using filtered prefetches

 If you need to prefetch a relationship with some filtering, you can define a method called `get_prefetch_queryset` inside the `VirtualModel`.
 Suppose we need to fetch only the nominations that a person won (with `is_winner=True`).
 It's simple to do that: